Pittsburgh Light Rail

-The Pittsburgh Light Rail (commonly known as The T or the Trolley) is a 26.2 mi light rail system in Pittsburgh, Pennsylvania, and surrounding suburbs.
-It operates as a deep-level subway in Downtown Pittsburgh, but runs mostly at-grade in the suburbs south of the city.
-The system is largely linear in a north–south direction, with one terminus near Pittsburgh's central business district and two termini in the South Hills.
+The Pittsburgh Light Rail (commonly known as The T or the Trolley) is a 26.2 mi light rail system in Pittsburgh, Pennsylvania, serving the city and surrounding suburbs.
+The system operates as a deep-level subway in Downtown Pittsburgh, but runs mostly at-grade in suburban areas south of the city.
+It is largely linear in a north–south direction, with one terminus near the central business district and two termini in the South Hills.
 The system is owned and operated by Pittsburgh Regional Transit.